-If a new investment manager is selected, the Trustee will consider the Investment Adviser's ESG score, which incorporates an assessment of engagement and voting as part of the process.
+If a new investment manager is selected, the Trustee will consider Mercer's ESG assessment as part of the process.

 5 RISK

 Under the Pensions Act 2004, the Trustee is required to state its policy regarding the ways in which risks are to be measured and managed.
 These are set out below.